Damon0603/Damon0603/README.md

 ### ⚡Hi, nice to have you here.
 Who am I?
-I´m an developer working in Asset Management with experience in Scientific Computing using Python / R and SQL.
-My goal is to build expertise as a full stack developer and create Datadriven applications from scratch.
-My interest lies in Search Algorithms
-To keep up with my enthusiasm, I am studying Artificial Intelligence with a major in Machine Learning at the Johannes Keppler University Linz.
+I´m an developer working in Asset Management with experience in Scientific Computing using Python.
+I´m interested in everything that is related to Machine Learning and Quantum Computing To keep up with my enthusiasm, I am studying Artificial Intelligence with a major in Machine Learning at the Johannes Keppler University Linz.